perovai/deepkoopman/README.md

 ### Getting started with comet_ml

 1. Create an account https://www.comet.ml/signup
-2. In your account settings go to `Developper Information`, then `Generate an API Key` and copy it.
+2. In your account settings go to `Developer Information`, then `Generate an API Key` and copy it.
 3. Create a `~/.comet.config` file in your home with the following lines:

   ```ini